Order spectra in topological dynamical systems: The emergent order spectrum

 \end{proof}

 Let us now explore the interplay between the EOS of a pair of points and the kind of recurrence that may occur between them.
-As we will see, in certain cases the knowledge of $\Omega(x,y)$ alone can tell something also about the map $f$ on the whole.
+Let us start by an invariance result.